petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/using-picklists.md

    ![Enter a name and key, and then click Save.](./using-picklists/images/03.png)

 1. Click *Save*.
-This immediately updates the picklist with the new item and generates an external reference code (ERC) for it.
+The picklist updates immediately with the new item and generates an external reference code (ERC) for it.

-   If desired, you can click the list item to localize its name or edit its ERC, but you cannot change its key value.
+   You can click the list item to localize its name or edit its ERC, but you cannot change its key.
 You can remove items at any time.

 1. Repeat the above steps to add additional items to the list.